 A vector treatment of the principles of mechanics applied to problems involving bodies and systems of bodies in equilibrium: forces; moments; resultants; distributed forces; equilibrium of bodies and systems of bodies; internal resultant forces; friction; centroids and centers of gravity; area moments and products of inertia.
-EN 205 usually is offered each fall quarter in the evening.
+EN 205 usually is offered each fall quarter in the evening and each winter quarter during the day.